You are here

 Sexual assault can happen anytime and anywhere.
 We hope that you never experience an incident of sexual assault, but there are a number of local recourses for confidential help and support:

-- UMD Resources: Sexual Assault Resources for Responding to sexual Assault
+- UMD Resources: Responding to Sexual Assault

 - WRAC (Women's Resource & Action Center)